KianB333/Common-Denominator/README.md

 # Common-Denominator
-Searches for matches among three sets of data
+Originally made to compare license plates in search of a criminal, this program searches for matches among three sets of data